 A Realistic Approach to Be Consistent

-1. It doesn’t matter if you walk, do home dvds or head to spin class.
-Whatever you do to add movement to your life, do it and do it most of the time for enough time.
+1. It doesn’t matter if you walk, do home DVDs, or head to spin class.
+Whatever you do to add movement to your life, do it and do it most of the time.

 2. Have Friday night pizza, a craft beer, or some pumpkin pie at Thanksgiving.
-But after you indulge, jump right back on the healthy eating plan you follow.
+But after you indulge, jump right back on the healthy eating plan you follow most days.
 Eat lean, clean, and lots of greens most of the time!

 3. Don’t make excuses, don’t say what the hell, and remember your goals and how good proper diet and exercise makes you feel.
 Don’t take the weekends off, and don’t give up too soon!Adopt consistency and eventually “diets” and “exercise” will not be in your mindset or vocabulary.
 These habitudes will simply be how you live your life, part of your day, part of your thoughts, who you are.